savkov/planchet/README.md

 Planchet (pronounced /plʌ̃ʃɛ/) is a data package manager suited for processing large arrays of data items.
 It supports natively reading and writing into CSV and JSONL data files and serving their content over a FastAPI service to clients that process the data.
-It is a tool for scientist and hackers, not production.
+It is a tool for scientists and hackers, not production.

 ## How it works